8 Legit Ways to Block Ads in the YouTube App 2026 (Android & iOS)

 How can I watch YouTube on my phone without ads?

-There are several methods to watching YouTube without ads, but the most effective is to use an ad blocker.
+There are several methods to watch YouTube without ads, but the most effective is to use an ad blocker.
 We suggest Total Adblock, which lets you import videos directly into its app.
-The Brave browser and PiP are also options that are low hassle and easy for anyone.
+The Brave browser and PiP are also low-hassle options that are easy for anyone.

-Do any ad blockers work on the YouTube app?
+Do any ad blockers work on the YouTube mobile app?

 Does AdBlock work on the YouTube mobile app?